 In January 2007, the University of Ottawa launched its Certificate Program in Public Sector Leadership and Governance, following consultations by David Zussman, Jarislowsky Chair in Public Sector Management, with federal Deputy Ministers.
 The Program was designed to address the above challenges by helping to prepare emerging public sector leaders to assume greater responsibility as older seasoned executives retire in increasing numbers.

-Since then, nearly 160 participants in Cohorts I, II, III, IV ,V, VI and VII have successfully completed the Program.
-Cohort VIII (21 participants) will graduate in June 2016, Cohort IX (23 participants) in October 2016 and Cohort X (28 participants) in June 2017.
+Since then, nearly 225 participants in Cohorts I, II, III, IV ,V, VI, VII, VIII, IX and X have successfully completed the Program.
 Further cohorts will be launched each autumn.

 For more information about the program, please download our prospectus.